by Janis / 2 comments - Orginally published:31st May 2019

 The remains of the Roman Temple in Évora

-Évora felt very family orientated and quite undiscovered by the tourist.
+Évora felt very family-orientated and quite undiscovered by the tourists.
 Who could resist the call of a Roman Temple, an ancient Cathedral, an aqueduct and a Chapel of Bones, not me?

 Along the streets of Évora